tabasano/wavseq/tutorial_smml.md

-all in SMF track data, unique formated prefix delta tick time data is needed. so if want, you can use '$delta(240)' for 240 ticks. the tick means a minimum time span in SMF , one beat equals to 480 ticks as default. in this case, delta time is set to half beat. also '$se(F0 41 ..)' can be used for system exclusive message data.
+all in SMF track data, unique formated prefix delta tick time data is needed. so if want, you can use '$delta(240)' for 240 ticks. the tick means a minimum time span in SMF , one beat equals to 480 ticks as default. in this case, delta time is set to half beat. also '$se(F0 41 ..)' can be used for system exclusive message data. currently, nest data of parenthesis is not implemented except very limited cases.

 ## macro define
 ;; for repeating phraze, macro can be used. use prefix '$' for refering.